audibleblink/secblog/content/post/chrome-extension-steals-cloudflare-api-tokens.md

 https://wdfefe6195a8b014a1cc7d9cf2449d1b50.win/ga.js
 ~~~

-This payload is fetched on every page that a victim navigates to.
+The following payload is fetched on every page that a victim navigates to.
 The payload is encoded and
 minified.
 Expanding it reveals the following portion:

 ~~~javascript.prettyprint